Muzammal-Naseer/NRP/README.md

 ## Pretrained-Purifiers

-Download pretrained purifiers from [here](https://drive.google.com) to 'saved_models' folder.
+Download pretrained purifiers from [here](https://drive.google.com/file/d/1qWqUS9MKGLC5GxQiqqZsw7z72XCSB8Oc/view?usp=sharing) to 'pretrained_purifiers' folder.

 These purifiers are based desnet (around 14Million parameters) and ResNet (only 1.2Million parameters) based architecture.
 They output the purified sample of the same size of input.